clojuredocs/guides/articles/ecosystem/maven.md

 ---
-title: "How to use Maven to build Clojure code"
+title: "How to use Maven to build Clojure projects"
 layout: article
 ---